 Again, the doctor shook his head.
 “There’s nothing to worry about, guys.
 I won’t be able to join their team for another week, but you’ll know well enough later today how well your systems will handle the zero-gee; we will check you over one at a time.
 We have meds to counter zero-gee sickness and it will be just as well you find out how you’ll deal with it now than later.”

 Renwick took another sip of his coffee before replying.
-“The large colony ships that take Furs out to the worlds for settlement do not have onboard gravity excepting only certain areas where it's vital.
+“The large colony ships that take Furs out to the worlds for settlement do not have onboard gravity excepting only certain areas where it’s vital.
 The closest colony world can be reached by slip-drive in a matter of weeks, but wherever you may wind up going could be farther.
-That's a long time in weightlessness, longer than the time you will spend here, but at least by then, you will know how to handle life in zero-gee.”
+At least by then, you will know how to handle life in zero-gee.”

 “I thought everyone goes into a cold sleep on those voyages,” Dante mused.
 “Are we going to be awake instead?”